Nolan Jones Player Props: Rockies vs. Padres

 Nolan Jones At The Plate

-- Jones has eight doubles, nine home runs and 19 walks while hitting .273.
+- Jones is batting .273 with eight doubles, nine home runs and 19 walks.

-- In 18.4% of his games this year, he has gone deep, and 4.9% of his trips to the plate.
+- Looking at the 49 games he has played this year, he's hit a home run in nine of them (18.4%), and in 4.9% of his trips to the dish.

-- Jones has driven in a run in 14 games this season (28.6%), including seven games with more than one RBI (14.3%).
-He has also driven in three or more of his team's runs in one contest.
+- Jones has driven home a run in 14 games this season (28.6%), including more than one RBI in 14.3% of his games and producing three or more of his team's runs on one occasion..

-- He has scored in 38.8% of his games this year, with two or more runs scored in 6.1%.
+- In 19 of 49 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.